Course Results

 Undergraduate 3 credits

-Allows students to apply the knowledge and research methods they have acquired in preceding courses during the study abroad experience (including: ANP 351 Biodiversity in Field Methods; ANP 307 Comparing Ecosystems in Madagascar; and ANP 326 Lemurs of Madagascar-3 credits each).
+Allows students to apply the knowledge and research methods they have acquired in preceding courses during the study abroad experience.
 Students will design their own research project, and carry it through from hypothesis generating, data collection, statistical analyses and written and oral presentation of results.
-This project will allow students to showcase both their interests and academic skillsets.
-The subject of this research will be based in human communities.
+This project will allow students to showcase both their interests and academic skill sets.
+The subject of this research will be based in either cultural or biological topics.
 Most research will be questionnaire-based.
 Some projects will include data collection.
-Subjects can include medicinal plants, cultural use of forest resources, taboos, and gender roles to name a few.
+Formerly also offered as ANP 387.

 ×